 2016 Exciting New Launches On The Horizon

 In 2016 Tangle Teezer was awarded Cool Brands status for the fifth year running and was also named on the Sunday Times Fast Track 100 list for the third year in a row.
-A brand new website which fully introduces the Tangle Teezer world to its customers was also revealed, and with more innovations set to launch this autumn, the company is showing no signs of slowing down.
+A brand new website which fully introduces the Tangle Teezer world to its customers was also revealed, and with more innovations launching, The Ultimate Finishing Tool and the Blow-Styling Round Tool the company is showing no signs of slowing down.

 2015 A Fashionable Collaboration & An Innovative Styling Tool